From Xojo Documentation

 TextAreas also have built-in methods for toggling the font styles on and off.
 “Toggling” in this case means applying the style if some of the selected text doesn’t have the style already applied or removing the style from any of the selected text that already has it applied.
 The following code toggles the bold style of the selected text in TextArea1:

 These methods are used to toggle the selection style:

-Styled Text Objects
+Styled Text Objects for DesktopTextArea

 When you are working with styled text that is displayed in a TextArea, you can work with the properties of TextAreas that get and set style attributes as described in the previous section to manage styled text.
 However, there are also classes for opening, saving, and managing styled text separately from a TextArea or any other control.
 In fact, the styled text doesn’t even have to be displayed at all.
 This set of techniques uses the properties and methods of the StyledText class.
 Its Text property contains the styled text that is managed by the StyledText object.

 Each method takes parameters for the starting position and length of the text for which the attribute applies.
 These numbers are zero-based.
 For example, a call to the Bold property would look like this:

 This sets the first word of the text, “How,” to bold.